Project objectives, the programme so far, upcoming and ongoing works.

 York Road stabilisation: permanent works

-The work will include:
+The permanent repairs include:

-- Installing a sheet-piled retaining wall at the top of the bank to stabilise York Road.
+- installing a sheet-piled retaining wall at the top of the bank to stabilise York Road

-- Building a concrete piled wall behind the existing river wall.
+- building a concrete piled wall behind the existing river wall

-- Planting trees and vegetation along the stabilised embankment.
+- planting trees and vegetation along the stabilised embankment

 Motorcycles